Private Tab browser hijacker removal instructions

-A couple examples of other apps of this type are My Video Converter, Logic Search and Directions Tab.
-Usually browser hijackers (and other PUAs) are advertised as tools that supposed to deliver various features or other value.
-However, more often than not they are designed only to perform actions that could help their developers to generate revenue.
-Also, having apps of this type installed on a browser and/or computer could lead to a variety of problems.
-Therefore, apps of this type should not be trusted/downloaded and installed.
+Some examples of other apps of this type include My Video Converter, Logic Search and Directions Tab.
+Browser hijackers and other PUAs supposedly deliver various features or other value, however, they help the developers to generate revenue.
+Having apps of this type installed on the browser and/or computer can lead to serious problems.
+Therefore, never trust or download any PUAs.

 How did Private Tab install on my computer?

-People usually cause downloads and/or installations of various unwanted apps by clicking deceptive ads that are designed to execute certain scripts and/or when they are download and/or install programs that have PUAs included in their setups.
-It is common that PUAs are included in setups of other programs and presented as additional offers.
-This distribution method is called "bundling".
-It is being used to trick people into downloading and/or installing PUAs together with programs that they download and/or install on purpose.
-In most cases information about included apps can be found in setup's "Advanced", "Custom" and other similar settings.
-Nevertheless, people often leave those settings unchanged and that is how PUAs get downloaded and/or installed through setups of programs that are used to distribute them.
+People usually cause download and installation of unwanted apps by clicking deceptive ads that execute certain scripts or when they download/install programs that have PUAs included in the set-ups.
+PUAs are included in set-ups of other programs and presented as "additional offers".
+This distribution method is called "bundling" and is used to trick people into downloading and installing PUAs with regular programs.
+In most cases, information about included apps can be found in "Advanced", "Custom" and other similar settings, however, people often leave these unchanged, thereby allowing PUAs to be downloaded and installed through the set-ups of programs that are used to distribute them.

-We recommend to always check "Custom", "Advanced", "Manual" settings of any download and installation setup and see if it has any unwanted apps included in it.
-If it contains offers to download and/or install unwanted software, then those offers should be declined before completing download and/or installation.
-Also, it is not recommended to download (and install) software through untrustworthy, unofficial websites, torrent clients, eMule (and Peer-to-Peer networks), third party downloaders, installers, and so on.
+Check all "Custom", "Advanced", and "Manual" settings of the download and installation setups.
+Dismiss any offers to download or install unwanted software before completing the process.
+Do not download or install software through untrusted, unofficial websites, torrent clients, eMule (and Peer-to-Peer networks), third party downloaders, installers, and so on.
 Software and files should be downloaded from official websites and via direct links.
-Intrusive ads that appear on various shady pages should not be clicked.
-Those ads often open questionable, potentially malicious pages or cause unwanted downloads, installations.
-If there are any unwanted, suspicious apps (extensions, add-ons or plug-ins) installed on a browser, then they should be removed right aay.
+Intrusive ads that appear on dubious pages should not be clicked, since they can open potentially malicious pages or cause unwanted downloads and installations.
+Remove any unwanted, suspicious apps (extensions, add-ons, plug-ins) installed on the browser.
 The same should be applied to programs of this kind that are installed on the operating system.
-If your computer is already infected with Private Tab, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.
+If your computer is already infected with Private Tab, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

 Private Tab redirects to search.yahoo.com (GIF):